alttch/eva3/doc/sysapi.rst

 Applies read-only mode for token.
 In read-only mode, only read-only functions work, others return result_token_restricted(15).

-The method works only for token-authenticated API calls.
-Tokens, assigned to master keys, are not affected (the method will fail with result_not_implemented(14)).
+The method works for token-authenticated API calls only.

 To exit read-only mode, user must either re-login or, to keep the current token, call "login" API method with both token and user credentials.